JaishyamReddivari/UART-16550-Controller/README.md

-# UART 16550 — Design & UVM Verification
+# UART 16550 — Design & UVM Verification with Register Abstraction Layer

-A register-compatible UART 16550 implementation in SystemVerilog featuring configurable frame formats, programmable baud rate generation, TX/RX FIFOs, and comprehensive error detection — verified using a full **UVM-based constrained-random testbench** with TX→RX loopback.
+A register-compatible UART 16550 implementation in SystemVerilog featuring configurable frame formats, programmable baud rate generation, TX/RX FIFOs, and comprehensive error detection — verified using a full **UVM-based constrained-random testbench** with TX→RX loopback and a **UVM Register Abstraction Layer (RAL)** model with dual address maps for DLAB aliasing.

 ## Overview

 The UART 16550 is the industry-standard serial communication controller found across embedded systems, SoCs, and microcontrollers.
 This project implements the core 16550 feature set — register file, baud rate generator, TX/RX datapaths with shift-register serialization, and 16-deep FIFOs — and pairs it with a structured UVM verification environment for functional validation.

+The verification environment includes two independent testbenches: a **data-path testbench** that validates end-to-end TX→RX integrity through constrained-random stimulus, and a **RAL testbench** that validates register-level correctness through a dual-address-map register model handling DLAB-based address aliasing.

 ### Key Features